My name is Lisette Auton and I live in Darlington, which is in the North East of England. I’m a river lass from a

 I’m a white woman with freckles and brown hair of constantly changing length.
 I sometimes use a purple perspex stick.
 Or one of my other purple sticks.
 One can never have too many…

 My favourite biscuits are custard creams and I like to dip them into black decaf Co-op own brand tea.
 I have a literary rescue dog from the Dog’s Trust called Harper Lee.
 I love reading, sitting in sunbeams, growing new freckles, trying to change the world before nap-time, organising book shelves, the seaside, rivers and kindness.

-My debut middle grade novel THE SECRET OF HAVEN POINT is forthcoming from Puffin in February 2022, with a second book to follow in 2023 and I’m represented by Molly Ker Hawn at the Bent Agency.
+My debut middle grade novel THE SECRET OF HAVEN POINT is forthcoming from Puffin in February 2022 (you can PRE-ORDER IT HERE please and thank you), with a second book to follow in 2023 and I’m represented by Molly Ker Hawn at the Bent Agency.
 I was the 2019 Early Careers Fellow for Literature at Cove Park supported by the Fenton Arts Trust, and I’m on the TSS Publishing list of Best British & Irish Flash Fiction.

 I’m an award-winning poet, widely published and known for my energised performances on the spoken word scene.
 I’ve performed at Northern Stage, ARC, The Southbank Centre and the Sage, in pubs, in a crypt, at festivals, indoors, outdoors, on a bridge and in a launderette.